qiancao/hskl/README.md

 `pip install hskl`

-It is also possible to install a latest pre-release version of HSKL directly from the GitHub repository:
+Or install HSKL directly from the repository:

 1. Verify that git is installed: